opendexnetwork/opendex.network/BOLD-03.md

 	2. Order order
 	The carried order

-This message is used to announce a peer about a new maker order.
+The `Order` message is used to tell a peer about a new maker order.
 It should be used only after the order could not be matched locally.

 ###The Order Type